Influencer Marketing

 Social Media Student Worker

-Shelby is a social media student worker in marketing on the Marketing Communications Online Programs through the Reed College of Media at West Virginia University.
+Shelby is a social media student worker in marketing on the Marketing Communications Online Programs through the Reed School of Media and Communications at West Virginia University.
 She is a Sophomore at WVU as well as a member of the WVU Dance Team.
 Her dogs and sports are things she could always talk about!
 Coming from a small town, Shelby loves traveling to big cities.
 She is able to express herself through her writing and find more of her work here!

 Marcom Today